supcik/academic-www/content/docs/managing-content.md

   weight = 20
 +++

 This is a brief guide to managing content with the Academic framework.
-Content can include publications, projects, talks, news/blog articles, and widget pages.
+Content can include news/blog posts, publications, projects, talks, widget pages, and much more.
 After you have read this guide about creating and managing content, you may also be interested to learn about [writing content with Markdown, LaTeX, and Shortcodes]({{< relref "writing-markdown-latex.md" >}}).<!--more-->

 {{% alert warning %}}
 Hugo **v0.49** has a bug affecting the `hugo new ...` commands on this page.
 Please update Hugo to **v0.50+**.
 {{% /alert %}}

+## Introduction

+The following core metadata can be added to the [front matter]({{< relref "front-matter.md" >}}) of most types of page in Academic:

+- **title**: the title of your page
+- **subtitle**: an optional subtitle that will be displayed under the title
+- **summary**: a one-sentence summary of the content on your page.
+The summary can be shown on the homepage and can also benefit your search engine ranking.
+- **date**: the [RFC 3339 date](https://github.com/toml-lang/toml#local-date-time) that the page was published.
+You can schedule a date by setting the date in the future.
+If you use the `hugo new ...` commands described on this page, the date will be filled automatically when you create a page.
+- **lastmod**: the [RFC 3339 date](https://github.com/toml-lang/toml#local-date-time) that the page was last modified.
+If using Git, enable `enableGitInfo` in `config.toml` to have this automatically updated.
+- **draft**: by setting `draft = true`, only you will see your page when you run Academic/Hugo locally
+- **authors**: display the authors of the page and link to their user profiles if they exist.
+To link to a user profile, [create a user]({{< relref "/docs/get-started.md#introduce-yourself" >}}) based on the [*admin* template](https://github.com/gcushen/hugo-academic/tree/master/exampleSite/content/author) and reference their username (name of a user in your `author` folder) in the `authors` field, e.g. `authors = ["admin"]`.
+- **featured**: by setting `featured = true`, a talk or publication can be displayed in the [featured talk/publication widget]({{< relref "widgets.md" >}}).
+- **tags**: tagging your content helps users to discover similar content on your site.
+Tags can improve search relevancy and are displayed after the page content and also in the [Tag Cloud widget]({{< relref "widgets.md" >}}).
+E.g. `tags = ["Electronics", "Diodes"]`.
+- **categories**: categorizing your content helps users to discover similar content on your site.
+Categories can improve search relevancy and display at the top of a page alongside a page's metadata.
+E.g. `categories = ["Art"]`.

-## Featured image
+### Featured image

 To display a **featured image** in content pages, simply drag an image named `featured.*` (e.g. `featured.jpg`) into your page's folder.